-These budget headphones sound great with hip hop and pop music.
-They’re leaning towards a warm sound signature, with bass as a clear star of the show, and a slightly recessed midrange.
+These budget headphones sound great with hip-hop tracks.
+They’re leaning towards a warm sound signature, with bass as a clear star of the show and a slightly recessed midrange.

-Headphones are made from durable hard plastic and are coming in black or silver color.
-Ear cup can rotate in both directions, and the size is sufficient even for users with bigger ears.
+Earcup can rotate in both directions, and the size is sufficient even for most users with bigger ears.
 Padding is also quite generous, with memory foam inside the pleather covers.

 Headphones have multiple microphones to improve call quality.
 They are much better than competition for taking phone calls.

-You can expect a 60-hour battery life, with quick charging capabilities (5 minutes add an extra 4 hours of battery life).
-Interestingly, noise cancellation works excellent on eliminating people’s speech but is not as effective as humming noises.
+You can expect a longer battery life than most headphones, with quick charging capabilities.
+Interestingly, these have excellent noise cancellation, eliminating people’s speech but it is not as effective at droning sounds.

 8. Jlab Audio Studio ANC

 They say you need at least an in-ear or over-ear headphones to achieve quality noise canceling.
 Well, Jlab can do it on a budget with on-ears while still delivering excellent battery life.